apim-haufe-io/wicked.kong/README.md

 ## Changelog

 * In preparation of migrating wicked to `0.9.x` of Kong, some environment variables were added to the `Dockerfile.template` to match the new configuration experience of Kong.
+* `Dockerfile.template` was removed, it is not used anymore.

 ## License